cygann/classifying-food-deserts/README.md

 ```

 Different classifier models can be run with `python <name of model>`, where all classifiers exist in the `models/` directory.
 For specific model directions, please refer to their respective `.py` files.

+## Data Instructions

+The `data_processing/` directory contains our suite of tools we create to build our joint dataset from Census features and USDA Food Accesss Research Atalas labels.
+Please refer to the documentation present in those files to to understand how to use them.

+Our fully cleaned dataset is present as a `.pickle` file in `data/full_data.pickle`.
+It is stored as python dict where zip code key values are mapped to their respective data point, which are represented as `(feature vector, label)` pairs.